After The Wrongful Death Of A Loved One, Call Pendergast Law

 Fatal auto accidents cause devastation in such a short amount of time.
-In just a flash, victims are lost forever and the lives of loved ones are irrevocably altered.
+In just a flash, victims are lost forever, and the lives of loved ones are irrevocably altered.
 What makes these incidents especially tragic is that, for the most part, they are preventable.
-Driving is inherently a dangerous activity that requires focus, discipline, and good decision making skills.
+Driving is inherently a dangerous activity that requires focus, discipline, and good decision-making skills.
 Those who choose not to strictly follow road rules and regulations put not only themselves but others at risk of being injured, or worse, killed.
-Such reckless and/or negligent people can be held liable in the court of law if their actions have resulted in great losses for others.
+Such reckless and/or negligent people can be held liable if their actions have resulted in injuries and losses for others.

 Washington Auto Accident Wrongful Death Recoveries

 - $1,925,000 recovery in a wrongful death claim for fatal head-on accident outside of Duvall.

 - $1,625,000 recovery in a wrongful death claim for the family of a man killed as the result of a highway design defect.

 - $460,695 recovery in a wrongful death claim for fatal traffic accident in Woodinville.

 If you have lost a loved one in a car crash, you should consult with the compassionate Seattle attorneys at Pendergast Law.
 We will take care of your legal matters, fighting hard to help you get a fair settlement that will pay for medical and funeral expenses, make up for lost income, and compensate you for your pain and suffering

 Let us handle everything so you can concentrate on your emotional recovery.
 For a FREE comprehensive consultation, call us today at 888-539-9211.